cterogene/Flixter/README.md

 <img src="Flix-Landscape-Walkthrough.gif" width=400><br>

 ### Notes
-The app was so good when i was creating it, and it was kind of special.
+The app was so good when i was in the build mode, and it was kind of special.

 ### Open-source libraries used